Tribe of Tahquitz: Officers

 Archon: The Archon is the chief executive officer, and is responsible for overseeing and coordinating all the Community's activities.
 They are the organization's spokesperson and main connection to the Scout units in the Long Beach Area Council and the community.
 In addition, the Archon is also responsible for working closely with the camp director to ensure a successful summer camp season.

 Minor Archon: The Minor Archon assists the Archon, and assumes the responsibilities of the Archon in their absence.
 They are the editor-in-chief of The Runner and also oversee the Community's Neophyte program.
 The Runner is the organization's newsletter, which is published regularly and is filled with articles by the members, news about upcoming events, and other features of interests.
 The Neophyte Program is made up of honor scouts who are 13 but have not yet turned 14 (being ineligible for membership).
 The Minor Archon is responsible to host events "down the hill" (in Long Beach) to drum up interest amongst the Neophytes in the hope that they will come back and spend a week on staff as staff in training (SIT).

-Envoy: The Envoy is primarily responsible for the Indian lore program of the Community.
-For many decades, the organization has studied a variety Native American tribes.
-They also coordinate the Community's powwows, workshops and induction.
-The Envoy's after the name change in 2020 the Envoy's duties have been transitioned to supporting the Frontiersmen theme that the community has adopted.
+Envoy: The Envoy is primarily responsible for the Rendezvous (Trapping) program of the Community.
+They also coordinate the Community's workshops and induction.

 Mountaineer: The Community also promotes camping and outdoor activities.
 The Mountaineer's duties include promoting Camp Tahquitz to Scouts whose troops have signed up to go to summer camp.
 They also assist the Archon and the council with camporees, backpacking trips, rock climbing, the Venturing program and other activities.

 Keeper: The Keeper is the financial officer of the Community and works with the business manager to maintain the Community's accounts, records, and supplies.
 They also assist the other officers in the preparation of an annual budget and is responsible for all saleable supplies.